hridesh/hridesh.github.io/about.md

-a Kingland Endowed Professorship in 2017, an ACM Distinguished Membership in 2017, a US-UK Fulbright Scholarship in 2018, and a Facebook Probability and Programming Award in 2020.
+a Kingland Endowed Professorship in 2017, an ACM Distinguished Membership in 2017, a US-UK Fulbright Scholarship in 2018, a Facebook Probability and Programming Award in 2020, and an Early Achievement in Departmental Leadership Award in 2022.
 He was a Member of Technical Staff at Bell Labs, Lucent Technologies in Bangalore India from 2000 - 2001.
+Prof. Rajan is an [ABET](http://ABET.org/) program evaluator.

 ### Short bio (for talks, etc.)